 Board of Directors

-TIM & NANCY RESIDE joined the ranks of Bright Tomorrows in 2001 with Tim as Executive Director.
-Married in 1971, Tim and Nancy are known for their authentic “overcomer” message of hope and inspiration.
-Their decades of lived experience, since Tim’s 1979 bipolar disorder-related mental health breakdown, is what informs all that they say and do in the support and education of others.
+TIM & NANCY RESIDE joined Bright Tomorrows in 2001, when Tim became Executive Director.
+Married since 1971, they are known for an authentic message of hope, resilience, and inspiration shaped by their lived experience following Tim’s 1979 bipolar disorder-related mental health crisis.
+Their decades of experience continue to guide their support and education of others.

-Tim is an ordained minister who spent over forty years in church-related ministry.
-He completed 108 credit hours of study in Practical Theology, inclusive of 36 hours at the doctoral level, and possesses a Master of Arts degree.
-Nancy has held numerous positions in the world of business, academia, and ministry.
-She has been a secretary to the president of a major church denomination, an insurance company administrative secretary, a secretary to multiple university professors, a national minister’s conference secretary, a pastoral administrative assistant, and a senior administrative assistant in Human Resources with T.D.
+Tim is an ordained minister with more than fifty years of church-related ministry experience.
+He completed 108 credit hours in Practical Theology, including 36 doctoral-level hours, and holds a Master of Arts degree.
+Nancy has served in business, academia, and ministry, including administrative roles for major church denomination, an insurance company, university professors, a national ministers’ conference, a church, and T.D.
 Williamson Inc. in Tulsa.

-After some years in this capacity, it became increasingly obvious to the Bright Tomorrows Board that BT was proving to be an expression of Tim & Nancy’s personal life story, lifework, life ministry, and life mission.
-It was determined in January of 2009 that Tim should be installed as the President of Bright Tomorrows.
-In that same year Nancy officially joined the BT Board as Secretary-Treasurer.
-She is loved and respected for her practical wisdom, sensitivity, and quick compassion.
-These qualifications are in great measure attributable to her life choices as a faithful wife, mother, ministry partner, caregiver—and now her favorite role, grandmother of five, and great grandmother of one!
+Over time, the Bright Tomorrows Board recognized that the organization had become an expression of Tim and Nancy’s life story, work, ministry, and mission.
+In January 2009, Tim was installed as President of Bright Tomorrows, and that same year Nancy officially joined the Board as Secretary-Treasurer.
+She is valued for her practical wisdom, sensitivity, and compassion—qualities shaped by her roles as wife, mother, ministry partner, caregiver, grandmother of five, and great-grandmother of one.

 *Disclaimer: Tim & Nancy Reside are not certified mental health clinicians nor counselors and do not provide diagnosis, endorse specific treatments, or prescribe medications.